 RULE 500.7.
-EXCLUSION OF WITNESSES
+EXCLUSION OF WITNESSES (The Rule)

-The court must, on a party's request, or may, on its own initiative, order witnesses excluded so that they cannot hear the testimony of other witnesses.
+At a party's request, or on its own initiative, the court must order witnesses excluded so that they cannot hear the testimony of other witnesses.
 This rule does not authorize the exclusion of:

-- (a) a party who is a natural person or the spouse of such natural person; - (b) an officer or employee designated as a representative of a party who is not a natural person; or - (c) a person whose presence is shown by a party to be essential to the presentation of the party's case.
+- (a) A party who is a natural person or the spouse of such natural person; - (b) An officer or employee designated as a representative of a party who is not a natural person; or - (c) A person whose presence is shown by a party to be essential to the presentation of the party's case.